ilatvala/ruuvigw/README.md

 # ruuvigw
 Ruuvi gateway with InfluxDB and Grafana
-Tested to work at least with Raspberry Pi 4 and Banana Pi zero
+Tested to work at least with Raspberry Pi 4 and Banana Pi zero (installed as root)
 Should work with other ARM v7 also.

 On Raspberry Pi, install https://www.raspberrypi.org/downloads/